uzumeri/MTDisasterDictionary/README.md

 # MTDisasterDictionary
-This is a project to build and curate a structured list of the many disasters that Donald Trump and his nitwit minions are almost certain to create.
+This is an ongoing project to build and continuously curate a structured list of the disasters that Donald Trump and his nitwit minions guaranteed to create.
+I expect there to be so many of them that no one will be able to tell the players without a program.
+This will be a program.